slightlytyler/saas-starter/README.md

 ```

 ### Eject
-Ejecting removes example specific feature code and renames various constants
+Ejecting removes example specific feature code and prepares the code
-and configuration options to match your project's specifications.
+base for fresh development.
+(Can only be run once, not take backs)
 ```
 yarn eject
 ```